 Instead of making gingerbread cookies this holiday season, make a gingerbread cookie cake!
-It’s easy to make and fun to decorate… Plus, you can cut yourself a nice big slice of it!
+This Christmas cookie cake is easy to make and fun to decorate… Plus, you can cut yourself a nice big slice of it!

 GINGERBREAD COOKIE CAKE RECIPE